-We have signed a pledge to tackle domestic abuse in partnership with the Chartered Institute of Housing, Women’s Aid and Daha.
+We have pledged to tackle domestic abuse in partnership with the Chartered Institute of Housing, Women's Aid and Daha.
 As a housing association, we house and employ thousands of people which means we need to make a stand and support our people.

 The pledge gives housing associations the opportunity to sign up to make four focused commitments to provide support for people experiencing domestic abuse.
 We commit to doing the following by September 2019:

-- Put in a place and embed a policy to support residents who are effected by domestic abuse
+- Put in a place and embed a policy to support residents who are affected by domestic abuse;